Focused briefs: Cryptography fundamentals and Sectigo SSL benefits

 Web Application Firewall (WAF) Solutions

 Modern applications face a broad spectrum of threats, from SQL injection and cross-site scripting (XSS) to bot attacks and layer 7 DDoS.
-A Web Application Firewall (WAF) acts as a robust security layer that inspects and filters HTTP/HTTPS traffic to protect web applications from known and emerging threats.
+A Web Application Firewall (WAF) acts as a robust security layer to protect application logic and data.

 - SQL injection & XSS protection: Guard against common application-layer attacks.